 Obtaining tissue from a mouse or rat for DNA analysis by ear punch or tail biopsy is safe, effective and humane when preformed properly techniques.

-The process for implementing the DAR policy regarding the export of laboratory animals.
+The process for implementing the ACP-LAB (formerly DAR) policy regarding the export of laboratory animals.

 The process for implementing the IACUC policy regarding the import of rodents to campus.